tarek-hanna/canonical.demos/README.md

 - Write integration test/screenshot tests or use existing tests from `nowinandroid`

-## Github Workflow
+## GitHub Workflow

-- Create a PR in Github with committed changes in a UI element
+- Create a PR in GitHub with committed changes in any UI element
-- Trigger GitHub action workflow that will:
+- This will trigger `nia-pr.yaml` workflow that will:
 ```
-    1- Install dependencies
+    1- Install JDK and Gradle dependencies

+    2- Run lint checks and unit tests

-    2- Build APK
+    3- Build the Demo APK

-    3- Install appliance w/ runner (w/o AWS)
+    4- Install the Anbox Cloud Appliance w/ runner (w/o AWS)

      a- Connect to the remote AMS

-     b- Spin up instance
+     b- Spin up a new instance

-     c- Automatically create a new anbox instance (on runner or AWS)

-     d- Connect Adb link
+     c- Connect ADB link

-     e- Run UI screenshot tests
+     d- Run UI screenshot tests

-     f- Link to Deployment / APK and Test Report
+     e- Link to Deployment / APK and Test Report
 ```
 `